Quantum Mechanics as a Reversible Diffusion Theory: discussions and conclusions

 For two sets $\Gamma,\Delta $, we know that $\Gamma \cap \Delta=\Delta \cap \Gamma$, and as a result, we get

 which leads to

 Translating the aforementioned expression into words, it indicates that a quantum particle cannot simultaneously exist in two distinct states.
-Consequently, to derive the mathematical superposition of states, it was necessary to reject the notion of physical superposition of quasi-particles, which results in the absence of superposition for the quantum particle.
-We could go the other way around though, as shown in Appendix F.
+Consequently,accepting the stochastic nature of "quasi-particles" leads naturally to the superposition principle and results in the absence of physical superposition for the quantum particle.
+However, we could go the other way around and show how linear superposition emerges from the impossibility of (physical) superposition for the quantum particle as shown in Appendices F and J.

-Subsequently, we derive the expression for the probability distribution in the double-slit experiment, reinforcing the concept that complex probabilities are not intended to describe a physical particle and its motion, but rather to serve as mathematical tools.
+Subsequently, we derive the expression for the probability distribution in the double-slit experiment, reinforcing the concept that complex probabilities are not intended to describe a real particle behavior but an irreversible (purely mathematical) behavior.
 This concept was initially introduced when discussing the wave function and its complex conjugate.

-Our view diverges from the traditional epistemic views of the wave function and it states the following:"we should not account agents/observers at all, but instead consider the linear superposition of states as a probabilistic expression for the existence of the possible quantum states of the particle with not subjective but objective quasi-probabilities.
+Our view diverges from the traditional epistemic views of the wave function and it states the following:"we should not account agents/observers at all, but instead consider the linear superposition of states as a probabilistic expression for the existence of the possible quantum states of the particle with not subjective but objective/frequentist complex probabilities.
 In this case, of course, there is no meaning in talking about the collapse of the wave function at all.
 And why should we?
-Do we use collapses when discussing classical probabilities?"
+Do we use collapses when discussing conventional probabilities?"
 In this way, we preserve the non-ontological character of the wave function, rejecting at the same time its subjective view (that QBists support) and the participation of an agent.
-And this interpretation seems to be the most correct one.
+However, a derivation of an "effective non-Bayesian collapse" is provided in Appendix P.